 Effects on other treatments

-- You can carry on taking non-steroidal anti-inflammatory drugs (NSAIDs) or painkillers, if needed, unless your doctor advises otherwise.
+You can carry on taking non-steroidal anti-inflammatory drugs (NSAIDs) or painkillers, if needed, unless your doctor tells you otherwise.

 Having an operation

 If you're thinking about having surgery, check with your rheumatology team and surgeon about whether you should stop taking apremilast for a time before and after surgery.

 There’s no known interaction between apremilast and alcohol.
 However, alcohol can make psoriasis worse, so it’s best to keep well within the recommended limits of no more than 14 units of alcohol per week for adults.

 There's limited information available about the possible effects of apremilast in pregnancy.
 People who could become pregnant should use effective contraception while being treated with apremilast.